curl/everything-curl/install/linux.md

 ## Immutable Fedora distributions

-Distributions such as, Silverblue, Kinoite, Sericea, Onyx, ... use `rpm-ostree` to install packages.
+Distributions such as Silverblue, Kinoite, Sericea, Onyx, ... use `rpm-ostree` to install packages.
 Remember to restart the system after install.